AI4Finance-Foundation/Risk-Management-using-Deep-Learning-for-Midterm-Stock-Prediction-KDD-2019/README.md

 These codes are run on Google Colaboratory with Python 3.

-mid-lstm is the main file for the Mid-LSTM deep neural network in "Mid-LSTM meets Mid-ARMA: deep learning for midterm stock prediction."
+mid-lstm is the main file for the Mid-LSTM deep neural network.

-The S&P 500 stocks are in
+The S&P 500 stocks are in the Data folder.

 If you feel that our code is helpful to you, please cite our paper: